 If you right-click anywhere in the React Native Debugger, you'll get some handy short-cuts to reload your JS, enable/disable the element inspector, network inspector, and to log and clear your

-.
-There are some limitations
+There are however some limitations

 In bare workflow apps you can use Flipper

 is a popular library for managing the state of your app that doesn't belong to any single component, and instead it shared throughout the app.
 You can use the React Native Debugger (told you this tool does it all), the set up is as follows: